 Other products may also contain bacitracin zinc.

 Bacitracin zinc is very safe.
-However, getting bacitracin zinc ointment in the eyes may cause redness, pain, and itching.
+However, getting bacitracin zinc ointment intended for skin use in the eyes may cause redness, pain, and itching.

 Eating bacitracin in large amounts may cause pain in your stomach, and you might throw up.